 Published in 2016 by the Oregon State University Press, Boundary Layer is a tour through the ground-hugging organisms of the Pacific Northwest and an introduction to the fascinating people who study them.
-Now shipping.

 The mosses, fungi, lichen, and plants that live along the ground are more than just low-paid extras in their ecosystems.
 What plankton are to the oceans, the stegnon organisms are to the land -- the precondition and foundation of biotic life.

 Blurb from the back cover:

 "In atmospheric science, a boundary layer is the band of air nearest the ground.
 In the Pacific Northwest, the boundary layer teems with lichens, mosses, ferns, fungi, and diminutive plants.
 It’s an alternate, overlooked universe whose denizens author Kem Luther calls the stegnon, the terrestrial equivalent of oceanic plankton.

 "In Boundary Layer, Luther takes a voyage of discovery through the stegnon, exploring the life forms that thrive there and introducing readers to the scientists who study them.
 With a keen ear for conversation and an eye for salient detail, the author brings a host of characters to life, people as unique and intriguing as the species inhabiting the stegnon.